A. Why Paul defends his credentials.

 ii.
 An ancient Jewish writing describes the procedure for receiving stripes in a Jewish court: "The two hands of the criminal are bound to a post, and then the servant of the synagogue either pulls or tears off his clothes till he leaves his breast and shoulders bare.
 A stone or block is placed behind him on which the servant stands; he holds in his hands a scourge made of leather, divided into four tails.
 He who scourges lays one third on the criminal's breast, another third on his right shoulder, and another on his left.
 The man who receives the punishment is neither sitting nor standing, but all the while stooping; and the man smites with all his strength, with one hand."
 (Mishna, fol.
 22, 2; cited in Clarke)

 e.
-In prisons more frequently: “I am a minister of Christ because I have spent a lot of time in prison for Jesus’ sake.”
-Paul speaks of being in prison several times, even though Acts only tells us of one instance to this date (in Philippi, Acts 16:20-24).
+In prisons more frequently: "I am a minister of Christ because I have spent a lot of time in prison for Jesus' sake."
+Paul speaks of being in prison several times, even though Acts only tells us of one instance up to the time he wrote 2 Corinthians (in Philippi, Acts 16:20-24).
 This reminds us that as wonderful as the book of Acts is, it is an incomplete record.

 f.
 In deaths often: "I am a minister of Christ because I have been close to death many times for Jesus' sake."
 We know Paul was close to death when an angry crowd tried to execute him by stoning in Lystra (Acts 14:19), but there were many other times as well.